Wilfred/bfc/README.md

 compiled output does not jump into a loop halfway, instead we execute `+[-]+` at compile time and all of `[+,]` is in the compiled output.

+If bfc manages to execute the entire program, it won't bother allocating memory for cells.

 ## Other projects optimising BF

 There are also some interesting other projects for optimising BF